aleksandara/jsbus/README.markdown

 ```

 You can even do basic request/response style programming with JsBus.
 To do this,
-you subscriber should have a `return` statement.
+your subscriber should have a `return` statement.

 ```javascript
 eventBus.subscribe("my.event", function (event) {